yuioto/ics-pa/README.md

 ## Notes

-* The `init.sh` script has been replaced by the **Justfile** for better maintainability and submodule management.
+* The `init.sh` script has been replaced by the **justfile** for better maintainability and submodule management.
-* Forking or using your own repository URLs can be configured by updating the `base_url` in the Justfile.
+* Forking or using your own repository URLs can be configured by updating the `base_url` in the justfile.
 * Make sure `git` and `just` are installed before running the initialization commands.